mwitzsche/MS-Cloud-Scripts/README.md

 ## Authentication

 Most scripts use Microsoft Graph API and require authentication.
 Scripts are designed to use interactive authentication with a human account running from a desktop to Azure remotely.
 When running scripts, you'll be prompted to sign in with your Azure AD credentials.
+Some scripts require connection to specific services like Exchange Online or Microsoft Teams, and will handle those connections internally.

 ## Azure